jaegertracing/documentation/content/docs/1.53/security.md

 ## SDK to Agent

 {{< warning >}}
 **jaeger-agent** is [deprecated](https://github.com/jaegertracing/jaeger/issues/4739).
-The OpenTelemetry data can be sent from the OpenTelemetry SDKs (equiped with OTLP exporters) directly to **jaeger-collector**.
+The OpenTelemetry data can be sent from the OpenTelemetry SDKs (equipped with OTLP exporters) directly to **jaeger-collector**.
 Alternatively, use the OpenTelemetry Collector as a local agent.
 {{< /warning >}}

 Deployments that involve **jaeger-agent** are meant for trusted environments where the agent is run as a sidecar within the container's network namespace, or as a host agent.
 Therefore, there is currently no support for traffic encryption between clients and agents.